This Article On Verification Of Employment For Mortgage To Determine Qualified Income Was PUBLISHED On July 26th, 2019

 - Also, borrower’s employment needs to likely continue for the next three years

-Cases When Verification Of Employment For Mortgage Applicants Will Kill Clear To Close
+Cases When VOE For Mortgage Applicants Will Kill Clear To Close

 Prior to the mortgage loan underwriter issuing a clear to close, the underwriter or one of the underwriter’s associates will do a final verbal verification of employment.